 IntelliJ IDEA can select more than one piece of code at a time.
-You can select next occurrence via Alt+J and deselect by pressing Alt+Shift+J. You can even select all occurrences at once, by pressing Control+Alt+Shift+J.
+You can select next occurrence via Alt+J and deselect by pressing Alt+Shift+J. You can even select all occurrences at once, by pressing Ctrl+Alt+Shift+J.

-For more information, refer to Editor basics.
+For more details, refer to Editor basics.

 With IntelliJ IDEA you don't need to save code changes every time since you can undo refactorings and revert changes from Local History.

 IntelliJ IDEA automatically applies a code style you've configured in the Groovy code style settings as you edit.